Caverne de Saint-Léonard

 Description

-Cavernicole de Saint-Léonard is a natural cave located right in the middle of Montreal, in the borough of Saint-Léonard.
+The Caverne de Saint-Léonard (Saint-Léonard Cavern) is a natural cave located right in the middle of Montréal, in the borough of Saint-Léonard.
+It is also called Site cavernicole de Saint-Léonard (Saint-Léonard Cave Site) or Trou de fée (Fairy Cave).
 It is used for educational tours by the Société québécoise de spéléologie (Quebec Speleological Society).
 A slide show takes place, followed by a guided tour of the cave.
 The entrance passage leads to a chamber 2 m high, 3 m wide and 13 m long.
-At the end is a pothole which can be descended using a fixed ladder.
+At the end is a shaft which can be descended using a fixed ladder.
 The cave behind is rather small, only 35 m long.

-According to legend the native Americans used the cave for a very long time.
-Also the cave is said to have been used as an ordnance depot during the Rebellion of 1837 by patriots.
-But no trace of both events has been found so far.
+According to legend, the native Americans used the cave for a very long time.
+Also, the cave is said to have been used as an ordnance depot during the Rebellion of 1837 by patriots.
+But no trace of both events has been found so far, neither in the cave nor in historic documents.
 The first written account is an article in the newspaper Le Spectateur in 1815, and so it became known to many people.
-The artricle states that the cave was discovered in 1811.
-Followoing the article the locals reportedly started to frequent the cave.
+The article states that the cave was discovered in 1811 or 1812.
+Following the article the locals reportedly started to frequent the cave.

-Although the cave is not difficult and the only drop of 1.5 m is developed with a ladder, the cave has no other development.
+Although the cave is not difficult and the only drop of 5 m is developed with a ladder, the cave has no other development.
 As a result visitors are equipped with helmets and headlamps.
-Warm underwear, rubber boots, and kloves are mandatory.
+Warm underwear, rubber boots, and gloves are mandatory.
+Bring clothes to change afterwards and a plastic bag for the dirty stuff.